Xenia, Ohio: History

 From the summer of 1851, tourists would come from Cincinnati, as well as plantations from the South, to visit the nearby Xenia Springs and Tawawa House, a hotel and health spa about three miles away.
 It was established as a summer resort to draw on interest in the medicinal properties of the springs.
 Skin specialist Dr. Samuel Spilsbee from Cincinnati served as Superintendent of the hotel.
 It was three stories high, and the grounds of the complex also included separate cottages.
 After it went out of business, the complex was purchased for use as Wilberforce University, a historically black college founded by a collaboration between the African Methodist Episcopal Church (AME) and the Cincinnati Conference of the Methodist Church.
 By 1860 most of the 200 students were mixed-race children of wealthy white fathers from the South, planters and businessmen who were prevented from getting them educated there.
 In the early years of the war, the college closed briefly after Southerners withdrew their children.
 The AME Church took it over, and continued to operate it.

 On Wednesday morning, February 13, 1861, President-Elect Abraham Lincoln made a brief appearance in the city as his inaugural train traveled from Cincinnati northeast to Columbus.
 He gave a short speech; the traveling reporter from the New York Times did not record it as Lincoln expressed sentiments that he had repeated in previous stops.
 According to the Times writer, "a very large crowd assembled, and amid the firing of a cannon and enthusiasm, Mr. Lincoln addressed them from the rear car, reiterating what he had said before.".

 The town progressed rapidly during the mid-19th century.
-Artificial gas was provided in the 1840s and continued in use until methane gas was made available in 1905.
+Artificial gas was provided in the 1840s, and continued in use until natural gas was made available in 1905.
 The first fire engine house was built in 1831; the telephone came to Xenia in 1879; electricity in 1881 and a water works system in 1886.
 Xenia opened its first free public library in 1899.
 By 1900, the city was operating its own sewage system.

 Following the Civil War, the Ohio Soldiers' and Sailors' Orphans' Home was built in Xenia.
 Some of its building remains in use by a Christian ministry organization.

 Xenia elected Cornelius Clark as its first mayor in 1834.
 On January 1, 1918, the current city commission-manager plan succeeded the old form of municipal government.